Top 10 Must Follow Data Trends in 2022

 The market for data analytics is exploding.
 According to IDC researchers, businesses spend $215 billion on big data and business analytics solutions in 2021, a 10% increase over 2020.

-The demand for data analytics specialists is also skyrocketing, with the US Bureau of Labor Statistics projecting a 31% increase in data science jobs by 2030.
+The demand for modern data analytics specialists is also skyrocketing, with the US Bureau of Labor Statistics projecting a 31% increase in data science jobs by 2030.
 Also this year, almost every company value information as a “key corporate asset” and analytics as a “vital capability.”

 Here we shall discuss the upcoming innovations in artificial intelligence & big data Trends in 2022.